 • Do you have any mental health conditions like depression, bipolar disorder, or PTSD?

-• Have you been to drug rehab before?
+• Have you attended a drug rehab program before?

 • Are you using any other illegal drugs besides methadone?